htpcforall/MisterX/README.md

 MisterX
-==MisterX XBMC Repo
+== MisterX XBMC Repo

-All Credit goes to the original deveoper.
+All Credit goes to the original developer.

-The repo was not working so I cloned it to make a working copy
+The original repo was not working so I forked it to make a working copy